 For diagnosis using endoscopic biopsy specimens, the guidelines recommend considering the performance and accuracy of the rapid urease test, recommending an additional urea breath test or stool antigen test when there is inconsistency between histopathology and the rapid urease test.
-The guidelines further recommend histological examination of gastric biopsies, and culture diagnostic tests to diagnose active H. pylori infection (Kato et al., 2020).
+The guidelines further recommend histological examination of gastric biopsies, and culture diagnostic tests to diagnose active H. pylori infection.

-For diagnosis without endoscopic biopsy specimens, the guidelines recommend 13C-urea breath test and stool antigen tests.
+For diagnosis without endoscopic biopsy specimens, the guidelines recommend C-urea breath test and stool antigen tests.
 To increase the diagnosis accuracy, the guidelines recommend more than two tests (two noninvasive tests or a biopsy-based and a noninvasive test) be completed.
 The guidelines recommend urea breath test or stool antigen test four or more weeks after treatment to confirm eradication of H. pylori and recommend against using endoscopic biopsy methods and single serological tests to confirm eradication.
-The guidelines also recommend against anti-H. pylori antibody tests as a single test to diagnose H. pylori in a clinical setting (Kato et al., 2020).
+The guidelines also recommend against anti-H. pylori antibody tests as a single test to diagnose H. pylori in a clinical setting.